micycle1/PThreading/README.md

 ---

 That's it: now `a` and `b` will run as threads, drawing into the sketch.
-See /examples for more sophisticated behaviour.
+See the repo [examples](https://github.com/micycle1/PThreading/tree/master/examples) for the framework in action and more sophisticated behaviour.

 ## Limitations
 Each thread uses the `Java2D` renderer, since this is the only renderer that allows PGraphics objects to be instantiated and drawn into from other threads.
 As a consequence you cannot **thread** `OPENGL` drawing, or any 3D draw functions -- note that you can still use the framework with a 3D sketch but any drawing with the PThreads is limited to 2D.
-Not all sketches are suitable: